The Salvation Army: In films

-Film studio
+The Salvation Army is featured in many popular movies such as Guys and Dolls and Major Barbara.
+A book detailing over 500 films in which the Salvation Army appears or is mentioned was published in 2020 entitled The Salvation Army at the Movies.

 The Salvation Army began producing silent films when they started their own film studio called The Limelight Department in 1892, which was the first in Australia.
 The original studio still stands today and is being preserved by the Salvation Army.
-One of the films included was a documentary called Inauguration of the Australian Commonwealth.
+One of the films was a documentary called Inauguration of the Australian Commonwealth.
 In the years between 1898 and 1909, The Limelight Department produced over 300 films and documented Australia's Federation Ceremonies in 1909.

-In music

-The hit song Seven Nation Army was inspired by Jack White's childhood mispronunciation of the Salvation Army.

-The song "Sally" by Sade is about the Salvation Army.
-In the song, the Army is personified as Sally, a woman who helps men through hard times.
-The song appears on their debut album Diamond Life, released in 1984.

-The song The Preacher and the Slave was written by labor activist Joe Hill as a parody about the Salvation Army.
-It has also been performed by Woody Guthrie, Pete Seeger and Utah Phillips.